 - The person had testamentary capacity when they gave instructions; and

 - They remember giving instructions and understand that the will has been drafted in accordance with their instructions.

 This is similar but subtly different to Banks v Goodfellow.

 What can I do/ The Golden Rule.

-The above two cases give indications of what you can do to protect the wishes in your will, especially when making a will face to face with a solicitor.
-You should make sure that your advisor takes detailed notes of your wishes (or you keep a diary setting out all of the necessary information too.
+The above two cases give indications of what you can do to protect the wishes especially when making a with a solicitor.
+Make sure that your advisor takes detailed notes of your wishes.
+You can keep a diary setting out all of the necessary information too.
 This can act as evidence that you knew what you were doing when you made your will.

 However, above all, the best thing you can do is follow the “Golden Rule” as set out in Kenward v Adams.
 This says that:

 “…in the case of an aged testator or a testator who has suffered a serious illness, there is one golden rule which should always be observed, however straightforward matters may appear, and however difficult or tactless it may be to suggest that precautions be taken: the making of a will by such a testator ought to be witnessed or approved by a medical practitioner who satisfies himself of the capacity and understanding of the testator, and records and preserves his examination and finding…”

 In order to best protect your wishes in a will, do the following:

 (a) Make a will in front of a qualified solicitor.
 If this is not possible – make sure you keep a clear note.
 Show that you know the tests in Banks v Goodfellow, i.e. you: